giovannadf/giovannadf.github.io/index.markdown

             <a href="/"> Giovanna Diaz Fabiani </a>
           </h1>
           <h2> Digital Fabrication and Sculpture</h2>

-  <p >I work with wood, clay, plastics, video and lights as my art practice continues to evolve.
+ <p >I work with digital fabrication technology, wood, clay, plastics, video and lights as my art practice continues to evolve.
 I enjoy exploring repetition, abstraction and themes from social theory.
-One of my ultimate goals is to share my knowledge and provide resources to other Makers.
-While I continue to grow my portfolio, I will be documenting my process on this site.</p>
+I hope to share my knowledge and provide resources to other Makers.</p>
   <p> Visit my <a href="/gallery">Gallery</a> for finished projects. </p>

   <!-- </div> -->